archipel-network/archipel-core/doc/testing.md

 ## Unit Tests

 For unit testing, the lightweight [Unity](http://www.throwtheswitch.org/unity/) test framework is used.
 It provides a simple API and everything necessary to check assertions and generate a test report.
-Most test cases are available and run for the POSIX as well as the STM32 platform.

 The tests are located in `test/unit` and, including the Unity test framework, are compiled into the µD3TN test binary (via `make unittest-posix`).